strategineer/personal-website/content/tabletop/rifts/gming.md

 # Gming things to remember

-- NPCs should communicate during combat whether to taunt, comprimise or surrender
+- NPCs should communicate during combat whether to taunt, compromise or surrender
   - PCs should usually be able to communicate with most NPCs they encounter at a distance.
   - eg: Coalition captains should talk over short range comms.
 Demons should shout.
 Mages should mindspeak.
   - On a main NPC's turn they should always say something.